What is closed rhinoplasty?

 Who is a candidate?

 You may be a suitable candidate if you have a dorsal hump or bridge irregularity, tip drooping or asymmetry, wide nasal bones, deviation or post-trauma deformity, or a general sense of disharmony between your nose and facial features.
+Patients combining aesthetic goals with functional breathing concerns can also be addressed in the same operation.

 Closed vs. open rhinoplasty